preames/llvm-auto-triage-corpus/README.rst

 The following failure types can not (yet?) be reduced:

-* Any non-IR input.
-In particular, this means that reducing clang crashes or miscompiles is not yet supported.
-Similiarly, MIR is not yet supported.
+* Any non-IR, non-C/C++ input.
+In particular, this means that reducing MIR or assembly is not yet supported.
-  Similiarly, tools such as llvm-objdump with non-IR inputs are not yet supported.
 * Sanitizer failures.
 The LLVM build exercised does not enable ubsan, asan, msan, or tsan.
 * Non deterministic failures.
 A test which only fails some of the time